 An introduction to trademark registering and copyright permissions

+When it comes to setting up a business, especially in the wedding industry, ensuring that you’re abiding by copyright and trademark laws is key.
+From the moment you register a new business name, it’s important to know the rules.
 Adam from the Wedding Insurance Group discusses protecting intellectual property with Victoria Hall IP about what you can expect when naming a business, registering a trademark and using content created by others.

 During this time, Vicki set up a wedding planning business to support her family and re-engage her passion for the hospitality sector.
 Vicki has now combined her legal knowledge and passion to help small businesses, particularly those in the wedding industry traverse the rocky shores of intellectual property.